state of missouri notary public state of missouri notary public

 A notary public in Missouri serves as an impartial witness to the signing of important documents.
 Their primary role is to verify the identity of signatories and ensure they are signing willingly, which helps prevent fraud and guarantees the authenticity and legality of transactions.

-What are the eligibility requirements to become a notary public in Missouri?
+What are the eligibility requirements for becoming a notary public in Missouri?

 To become a notary public in Missouri, an individual must be at least 18 years old, a resident of Missouri or a permanent resident alien, and legally permitted to work in the U.S. They must also undergo a background check to mitigate fraud risks.